mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 * If you have 2 Azure Stack HCI 20H2 nodes, you will be able to create a **local cluster**
 * If you have 4 Azure Stack HCI 20H2 nodes, you will have a choice of creating either a **local cluster** or a **stretch cluster**

-In this first release of the guide, we'll be focusing on deploying a **local cluster** but if you're interested in deploying a stretch cluster, you can [check out the official docs](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/stretched-clusters "Stretched clusters overview on Microsoft Docs")
+In this workshop, we'll be focusing on deploying a **local cluster** but if you're interested in deploying a stretch cluster, you can [check out the official docs](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/stretched-clusters "Stretched clusters overview on Microsoft Docs")

 Creating a (local) cluster
 -----------
-If you have just 2 nodes, or if your preference is for a cluster running in a single site, this section will walk through the key steps for you to set up the Azure Stack HCI 20H2 cluster with the Windows Admin Center
+This section will walk through the key steps for you to set up the Azure Stack HCI 20H2 cluster with the Windows Admin Center

-1. Connect to **MGMT01**, and open your **Windows Admin Center** instance.
+1. Connect to your **HybridHost001**, and open **Windows Admin Center** using the shortcut on your desktop.
 2. Once logged into Windows Admin Center, under **All connections**, click **Add**
 3. On the **Add or create resources popup**, under **Server clusters**, click **Create new** to open the **Cluster Creation wizard**